masterfung/bond/README.md

 Java(TM) SE Runtime Environment (build 1.7.0_67-b01)
 Java HotSpot(TM) 64-Bit Server VM (build 24.65-b04, mixed mode)

+You will need to download ElasticSearch (1.4.4 and 1.3.2 have worked without a problem)

 1. Install Python (> 2.7), pip, virtualenv, and virtualenvwrapper
 2. Run `mkvirtualenv bond` to create the new virtualenv
 3. Add the local-settings.py file and the local file to their perspective places.